 What is open enrollment?

-Open enrollment is the time period each year where you can enroll, change, or drop your health insurance plans for the upcoming year (whether it’s Medicare, employer-based, or from the health marketplace).
+Open enrollment is the time period each year where you can enroll, change, or drop your health insurance plans for the upcoming year (whether it be Medicare, employer-based, or a plan from the healthcare marketplace).

-There are varying degrees of coverage, ranging in cost from hundreds of dollars a month for a single-person plan to well over a thousand dollars for a family plan.
-And that doesn’t include deductibles.
-That price can go up even higher for more all-inclusive coverage.
+There are varying degrees of coverage, with insurance premiums ranging in cost from hundreds of dollars a month for a single-person plan to well over a thousand dollars for a family plan.
+That doesn’t include deductibles, and the price can go up even higher for all-inclusive coverage.

-The open enrollment period for 2023 lasts from November 1 to December 15 in most states.
-However, due to individual state preferences, some states have elected to extend that and have longer open enrollment windows.
+Did you know?
+The open enrollment period for 2024 lasts from November 1 to December 15 in most states.
+Some states have elected to extend, and may have longer open enrollment windows.
 Always check to see to see if your state has an extension.

 What should I do next?

 If you are tapping into employer-provided health insurance, you’ll need to ask your human resources department what their particular policy is.
-Companies set their own dates for open enrollment (it typically falls around the same time as general open enrollment, but you should check with your HR department - just to be safe).
+Why?
+Companies set their own dates for open enrollment!
+It typically falls around the same time as the general open enrollment period, but you should always check with your HR department - just to be safe.

-During this time, you can choose to stay on your employer-based health insurance or switch to another provider in the marketplace.
-You might decide to do this for infertility coverage reasons, which we’ll help you dig through below.
+During this time, you can elect to stay on your employer-based health insurance or switch to another provider in the marketplace.
+You might decide to do this for fertility coverage reasons, which we’ll help you learn more about below.

 3 Things to Do During Open Enrollment